 - It provides a platform through which you can interact with like-minded people from different walks of life and also showcase your skills.

-It is essential to know when MBA is not worth it; the following points will clarify this:
+It is essential to know when an MBA degree fails to give the expected returns.
+The following points will address your doubts:

-- When the premium you are paying for the B-School brand doesn't justify the value you get from it
+- When the premium you are paying for the B-School brand doesn't justify the value you get from it. (low ROI)

 - When you target institutes that have little or no credibility.

-- If your aim is to be an Entrepreneur and you have a mature business idea with you, then the opportunity cost is too high, you can launch your startup instead of spending two crucial years in doing MBA.
+- If your aim is to be an Entrepreneur and you have a mature business idea with you, then the opportunity cost may be too high.
+In other words, you can launch your startup instead of spending two crucial years in doing MBA.

 The bottom line

-Well, the bottom line depends on you, your goals, aims, skills and basically what you want from life.
+Ultimately, it all depends on you, your professional goals, long-term aims, and skills.
 An MBA degree is useful if it's from a top B-School and you have beaten competition in entrance exams to get in it.
-Also, it's a good option if, you have the basic aptitude and personality to become a manager.
-MBA requires investment in terms of money, time and effort.
+Remember that the degree requires investment in terms of money, time and effort.
 If you can get a good ROI on this investment, then go for it.
-However, an MBA from a weaker school would be far less valuable.
-The education might be very similar, but you can also get this education other ways.
-The prestige/credibility and the alumni network at a lower ranked school would be much less.